How to Cook with Kale

 Bursting with nutrients, kale is touted as being a “superfood” and said to be an essential part of any healthy diet, so here are some simple tips to help add more of this hearty leafy green to your diet, and how to cook with kale.

-But, before I get you to run out buy all of the kale you can get your little hands on, allow me explain why kale is touted as being oh-so nutritious!
+But, before I get you to run out buy all of the kale you can get your little hands-on, allow me to explain why kale is touted as being oh-so nutritious!

 Types fo Kale